Deadline for applications: January 31st

 Financial status of the fund

 The fund was established by Marjorie Young Bell beginning in 1955 with a series of generous gifts.
 These funds have been endowed and are administered according to the terms of the bequest.
 There are provisions to ensure that the fund will continue to grow by having a portion of the income earned each year added to the capital of the endowment.
+The funds available for distribution shall be the amount expendable from the endowment as set annually in accordance with the Board of Regent’s policy for endowed funds.
+The expendable allocation of the fund shall be used each year for awards.

 The awards committee is charged with calling for funding proposals from faculty, conducting an assessment of the merits of proposals, and making awards to applicants.
 The decisions of the awards committee are final.